-The first two days of the have attracted fairly large crowds, a surprise since the qualifying and first round days are generally ignored at most tournaments.
+The first two days of the All England have attracted fairly large crowds, a surprise since the qualifying and first round days are generally ignored at most tournaments.
 Apart from the general interest caused by the 100th anniversary, Badminton England has ensured that young spectators are kept engaged by some innovative methods.

 By Dev S Sukumar, DNA, live in Birmingham.